isomerpages/moe-yuanchingsec/pages/Sec 1 Registration 2026 Intake.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>A Parents Gateway (PG) notification will be sent out by 31 Dec 2025.
+<p>A Parents Gateway (PG) notification will be sent out on 22 Dec 2025.
 The
 deadline for intent to purchase a PLD under the school bulk purchase is <strong><u>7 Jan 2026 (Wed).</u></strong>
 </p>
 </td>